giovaneliberato/opass/README.md

 The sign in is handled direct by the 1Password CLI and your data is fetched from the server and displayed directly in the terminal.

 This projects has not been peer reviewed.
-Be sure youreviewed the code before using it.
+Make sure your review the code before using it.
 ```